MrJulus/JSONTY/README.md

 ```

 ## NPM Package
-You can also use the NPM Package : npm install jsonscript
+You can also use the NPM Package : npm install jsonty

 ---